defermelowie/SOCOE-course-project/docs/project-report.md

 [This register](../src/sipo_shift_register.v) shifts one to the left when the `shift` input becomes `1`.
 Sipo is an acronym for "Serial In Parallel Out", this means that bits are read into the register in a serial fashion but the whole register is available as output.

 ![Sipo](./res/sipo.svg)

+The size can be set using `SAMPLE_BUFF_SIZE` from `config.h` but a too large size results in timing issues

 ## Description of headers